JeromeSi/TraductionsFrMassaDoc/myDocs/installBinaries-en-systemd.md

 `sudo systemctl start massad`

+We activate this service for an automatic start when OS boot :

+`sudo systemctl enable massad.service`

 ### 3. Verification of the operation of the *massad* service

 Check that everything works with :